 Peter Gorschlüter, Director Museum Folkwang, Essen (Chairman)

-Marloes Krijnen, Director FOAM Fotografie Museum Amsterdam (Vice Chairman)
+Marloes Krijnen, former Director FOAM Fotografie Museum Amsterdam (Vice Chairman)

-Barbara Klemm, longtime photographer of the major German daily newspaper F.A.Z, Frankfurt/Main
+Barbara Klemm, longtime Photographer for the F.A.Z., Frankfurt/Main

 Dr. Christian Zschocke, Lawyer, Partner at Morgan Lewis, Frankfurt/Main